upcvqa/final/README.md

 - Using different embedding combination operations
 - Other variations (ie. replace tanh by relu as non linearity)

-Implement base and tuned models and check their metrics Choose a final model and analyze its results
+Then, our goal is to implement a base model and several model variations, check their metrics and choose a final model for further results analysis.

 <p align="right"><a href="#toc">To top</a></p>